darinz/PSL/13_recommender_system/07_deep_recommender_systems.md

 where $\mathbf{h}^{(l)}$ is the representation at layer $l$.

+**Intuition**: This is like how your brain processes information in layers.
+When you see a movie poster, your brain first processes basic visual elements (colors, shapes), then recognizes objects (people, buildings), then understands the scene, and finally makes high-level judgments about whether you'd enjoy the movie.
+Each layer builds on the previous one, creating increasingly sophisticated understanding.

 #### Loss Function Design

 The choice of loss function depends on the recommendation task: